 Salad

 - Many people have allergies, so sometimes I offer the nuts and cheese in small bowls on the side for serving, toss everything else and serve with optional toppings.
+Serve with soup or sandwiches or add shredded cooked chicken for a heartier salad.

 Hello friend- one of our fam fav (and other fams too).

-I really need to update this because it’s so good and more people need to know.
+I really need to update this because itโs so good and more people need to know.
 Hope you are well, my friend!

-Aloha friend, family gathering fave 😉
+Aloha friend, family gathering fave ๐

 Aloha back at you!
 So glad you love it!